luthair/draw-steel-bar-brawl/README.md

         style: "user",
         ignoreMin: false,
         ignoreMax: false,
-        invert: false
+        invert: false,
+        label: "",
+        subdivisions: 0,
+        subdivisionsOwner: false,
+        intentLeft: 0,
+        indentRight: 0,
+        fgImage: "",
+        bgImage: ""
     }
 }
 ```

-Valid positions are "bottom-inner", "bottom-outer", "top-inner" and "top-outer".
-Valid styles are "user", "none", "fraction" and "percent" - this overrides the user setting, so you should generally prefer the "user" mode.
-The visibility can be any of the standard Foundry display modes (`CONST.TOKEN_DISPLAY_MODES`).
-Both colors are HTML color strings.
-The fields "ignoreMin" and "ignoreMax" are boolean flags that disable clamping of the bar's value.
-The attribute is a string representing the data path of the target attribute, relative to the actor's data (for examples, open the attribute menu through the UI configuration).
+- The **attribute** is a string representing the data path of the target attribute, relative to the actor's data (for examples, open the attribute menu through the UI configuration).
 Unlinked bars have the attribute "custom" and additionally contain number fields for the current and maximum value.
+- Valid **position**s are combinations of top/bottom/left/right and inner/outer, e.g. "bottom-inner".
+- Valid **style**s are "user", "none", "fraction" and "percent" - this overrides the user setting, so you should generally prefer the "user" mode.
+- The **visibility** can be any of the standard Foundry display modes (`CONST.TOKEN_DISPLAY_MODES`).
+- Both **color**s are HTML color strings.
+- The fields "**ignoreMin**" and "**ignoreMax**" are boolean flags that disable clamping of the bar's value.
+- The **invert** flag is a boolean indicating whether a full value should be rendered as en empty bar.
+- The **label** is prepended to the value label (determined by the style property).
+- The **subdivisions** field is an integer that applies approximation to the bar's label.
+By default, it is not applied for the owner of the token, which can be changed using **subdivisionsOwner**.
+- The **indent**s determine extra space before or after the bar and can be integers between -100 and 100 (although using a 100% indent will render nothing).
+- Images for the foreground and background can be set to a relative file path (as emitted by FoundryVTT's file picker).

 Bar Brawl also attempts to synchronize Foundry's default "bar1" and "bar2" properties.
 This means that these two strings are special IDs and should not be used unless you intend to maintain compatibility with a module using Foundry bars.